Callum Ilott

-Callum Benjamin Ilott (/ˈaɪlɒt/ EYE-lot; born 11 November 1998) is a British racing driver who competes in the IndyCar Series, driving No. 90 Dallara-Chevrolet for Prema Racing.
-He previously competed in the 2024 FIA World Endurance Championship racing for Jota Sport in the Hypercar category.
+Callum Benjamin Ilott (/ˈaɪlɒt/ EYE-lot; born 11 November 1998) is a British racing driver who competes in the IMSA Championship, driving for Wright Motorsports.
+He previously competed in the 2024 FIA World Endurance Championship racing for Jota Sport in the Hypercar category and in the IndyCar Series, driving the No. 90 Dallara-Chevrolet for Prema Racing.

 Ilott was runner-up to Mick Schumacher in the 2020 Formula 2 Championship.
-He was previously a member of the Ferrari Driver Academy.
+He was previously a member of the Ferrari Driver Academy and served as a test and reserve driver for the Ferrari F1 Team.

 Early life

-As a child, Illot’s parents encouraged him to try a variety of different sports, including football, cricket, rugby, tennis, and others.
-He got interested in racing after attending a friend’s birthday party at a go-kart track.
+As a child, Ilott's parents encouraged him to try a variety of different sports, including football, cricket, rugby, tennis, and others.
+He got interested in racing after attending a friend's birthday party at a go-kart track.

 Open-wheel racing career

 Karting

-Making his debut in 2008, he saw his first win in 2011 in the Formula Kart Stars, and finished third in the German Junior Karting Championship, both in KF3.
+Making his debut in 2008, Ilott saw his first win in 2011 in the Formula Kart Stars, and finished third in the German Junior Karting Championship, both in KF3.
 He remained in KF3 with Chiesa Corse Team for the 2012 season, with much success.
 Ilott put himself on the radar at the age of thirteen by winning the WSK Masters Series, the WSK Final Cup, and finishing as runner-up in the WSK Euro Series and the CIK-FIA World Cup.
 He was selected as the youngest ever WSK Driver of the Year.
-In 2013 he contested in KF and KF2 machinery and won the Trofeo delle Industrie and the WSK Final Cup.
+In 2013, he contested in KF and KF2 machinery and won the Trofeo delle Industrie and the WSK Final Cup.
 In 2014, with Zanardi Strakka Racing, he finished fourth in the CIK-FIA World Championship, third in the WSK Champions Cup, and won the WSK Super Masters Series, as well as the CIK-FIA European Championship.

 Toyota Racing Series

-Callum Ilott made his single-seater debut in the 2015 Toyota Racing Series with ETEC Motorsport, using a helmet with the Red Bull livery, but unofficially announced as a member of the Red Bull driver development programme.
+Ilott made his single-seater debut in the 2015 Toyota Racing Series with ETEC Motorsport, using a helmet with the Red Bull livery, but unofficially announced as a member of the Red Bull driver development programme.
 He took a fourth in the seventh race, and in Taupo was the quickest in the practice sessions alongside a near podium-finish in Manfeild.
 He finished sixteenth in the championship, being fast in qualifying and practices but struggled for race pace.